iDextrega/LibrarySystem/README.md

 # LibrarySystem
 Final Project for Database Systems.
-In the PatronLogin.java and LibrarianLogin.java, under the method connecToDatabase(), change the String username and String password into your Oracle 11g USER.
+In the PatronLogin.java and LibrarianLogin.java, under the method connectToDatabase(), change the String username and String password into your Oracle 11g USER.